ninech/cony/Readme.md

 ### Update

-An for a `Example::Model` model will have a routing key of `example/model.mutation.update`.
+An update for a `Example::Model` model will have a routing key of `example/model.mutation.update`.

 The sent JSON structure will look like this: